objektwerks/akka/README.md

 >Note how the brew command flows through the brewing process until it's transformed into a brewed event.

->During the brewing process, the masher on through to the bottler, emits a stage event to the brewer.
+>During the brewing process, the masher on through to the bottler, emits a stage event to the brewer, which is forwarded to the brewery and brew meister.

 >The recipe, brew command and stage events are displayed in the brew meister UI for a single brewing session.